Jamie Hull's story - Special Forces veteran

 “I started with the PADI (Professional Association of Diving Instructors) open water course, then did more and more.
 I travelled around Australia, worked for a couple of dive companies in Cairns and became a dive master, guiding and supervising students.
 I was super-hooked and travelled all over to dive; New Zealand, Fiji, Hawaii, America...

 “Later, when I joined the Thames Valley Police and had a more conventional career, I often thought about diving and dreamed of getting back into the industry.
 I eventually took a sabbatical, qualified as a PADI instructor,and worked in Egypt and the Philippines.”

-But after his injury, armed forces veteran Jamie “completely lost the confidence to get into the water.
+But after his injury, British Army veteran Jamie “completely lost the confidence to get into the water.
 My mojo was gone, but I knew why.
 It takes a huge amount for fragile skin to recover from third- degree burns like mine.

 I can’t emphasise enough how debilitating it is.
 And I was so, so worried what the corrosive salt water might do to me.
 So I just decided not to risk it.”

-Jamie is aware of the huge distance he has come since that fateful day back in the plane which caught fire during a training flight.
+Jamie is aware of the huge distance he has come since that fateful day back in the plane crash and solo flight.

 “I had an ambition to learn to fly, so I went out to Florida to complete a course.
 I was eventually allowed to fly solo, but one day an engine fire breached the cockpit at an altitude of 1,000ft.

 As I made a concerted effort to bring the plane down, I sustained the burns.
 I had two or three dark years after that and underwent 61 surgeries."